genomescan-bioinformatics/pacbam/README.md

 make -f Makefile.linux
 ```

-Use instead Makefile.osx and Makefile.mingw to compile PaCBAM for, respectively, OSX and Windows systems.
+Use instead Makefile.macosx and Makefile.mingw to compile PaCBAM on, respectively, OSX and Windows systems.
 Samtools library `libbam.a` has been generated for GNU/Linux, Windows and MacOSX systems.
 For compilation on Windows we have added also `libz.a` library, while compilation on Linux/MacOSX requires the installation of the development `zlib` package.
 Libraries can be found in `./lib` directory.
 Windows libraries have been generated using MinGW.
-If libraries are not working we suggest to download them again.
+If libraries are not working we suggest to download/recompile them again.

 ## Usage